robbintt/sicp/README.md

 I read through each section, then completed its problems.
 Sometimes I read further ahead.

-After each problem set required myself to go back to the next subsequent section and re-read through to the next problem set.
-During this final read, I typed and ran all examples.
-In this way, I read most of the chapter 2-4 times.
+After each problem set, I required myself to go backwards to the subsequent section from my last completed exercise.
+I then re-read to the next problem while typing/running all examples.

+In this way, I read each section 2-4 times.

 I worked linearly on each exercise until I solved it.